 '3 Commando Brigade, Royal Marines'

 Honours & Awards:

 Colour Sergeant Michael Francis joined the Royal Marines in January 1963 and after basic training he served in both 45 and 43 Commando.
-He was awarded the DSM for his actions during operations on the Falkland Islands.
+He was awarded the Distinguished Service Medal for his gallantry during operations on the Falkland Islands.

 All content is researched and administered by the Commando Veterans Archive.